-• Save All Programs from FI to Files: Allows you to save all 99 programs from the FI to your computer.
+• Save All Programs from FI to Files: Allows you to save all 99 programs from the FI4 to your computer.

-Note: Programs in the v3 format store the 32 characters of the filename; when you save a program from your FI to your computer, the Editor will suggest the original name of the file by default.
+Note: Programs store the 32 characters of the filename; when you save a program from your FI4 to your computer, the Editor will suggest the original name of the file by default.

-- Program Database: Clicking here will launch a web browser and take you to our dedicated sound-sharing website where you can listen to and download sounds from other users and upload sounds of your own.
-However, all the programs hosted on the Program Database are accessible directly within the Manager. - Firmware Update: Offers an alternate to the recommended browser-based FI firmware update method.
+- Convert All Programs from prg/pr3 to pr4: Converts a whole folder of older-format program files to the current format.
+The new files will appear in the same folder. - Program Database: Clicking here will launch a web browser and take you to our dedicated sound-sharing website where you can listen to and download sounds from other users and upload sounds of your own.
+However, all the programs hosted on the Program Database are accessible directly within the Manager. - Firmware Update: Offers an alternate to the recommended browser-based FI4 firmware update method.

-Download the latest firmware file (FI360.Idr) from http://pandamidi.com/support, then follow the steps below to install the update:
+Download the latest firmware file (Fl4xx.fi4) from http://pandamidi.com/support, then follow the steps below to install the update: